 We use an automated system for collection of tuition and extended day payments.
 Tuition Express, which is part of our Procare Software management system, allows us to process tuition and fee payments safely, quickly and efficiently.
 Each family will register in Procare after class placements are made in the spring.
 They will then have access to their MyProcare account.
 Families can print out payment history from the parent portal for your employer’s child care benefit program and for their end of year taxes.

 Non-Sufficient Funds Policy: Any family issuing a check to GMPS that is returned for non-sufficient funds or has an ACH payment not process will be charged a $25.00 fee.
-Note: If the NSF payments results in a late payment of tuition, the late fee will also be charged per the policy outlined in letter (a) above.
+Note: If the NSF payments results in a late payment of tuition, the late fee will also be charged per the policy outlined above.
 Any person presenting more than two NSF payments to the school for payment of tuition during the year may be required by the Board of Directors to pay all future monies in the form of cash or certified check.

 DAY-TO-DAY COMMUNICATION: Daily contact with parents or caregivers is an important part of recognizing and understanding the needs of children.
 The teachers will greet parents or caregivers and children at drop-off and pick-up.
 At this time any important information that may affect the child during the day may be shared with the teachers.
 At pick-up, teachers may want to briefly mention something that the child accomplished or enjoyed that day.
 Challenging situations, which require more time, should be discussed at a special conference or by phone with the child’s teacher and/or the Director.
 Children will not be released to anyone except those authorized on the emergency form.
 If you need to have someone else pick up your child, you will need to send a note.